Friday, November 18, 2016

 The biggest aid to the call to arms in the last 20 years has been Fox News.
 Fox News broadcasts propaganda and alarmist rhetoric as fact.
 According to the Murdoch mouthpiece, real Americans and the American way of life are under attack every day from the forces of evil.
 Is the President a Muslim?
 Fox News can't be sure.
 Will the President open up camps to indoctrinate our young people?
 Fox News can't be sure.
 Will the Democrats bring about Armageddon if they control the White House and Congress?
 Fox News can't be sure.
 Is there a war against Christians?
 Fox News is pretty sure there is.
 Is global warming real?
 Fox News is very sure that it's just a hoax cooked up by the people trying to ruin this country.
 That type of nonsense "journalism" broadcast into the homes of millions every night has made America a less intelligent country, and it has also made us an angrier country.

 Until now, the Republican running for president has always been able to maintain the cover of "compassionate conservatism" while still managing to blow the dog whistle call to the minions.
-Sarah Palin had no such pretense of maintain.
+Sarah Palin had no such pretense to maintain.
 Pat Buchannan was not afraid to paint the country as conflict between good and evil, but he lacked the disarming charisma and charm of Palin.
 His argument came across as scary to too many, even in his own party.
 Palin never looked scary.
 She was however spewing the same kind of rhetoric that excited the voter who believes that their way of life is under attack.

 Donald Trump has never claimed to be a compassionate conservative.
 I take that back.
 Donald Trump has claimed to be everything under the sun.
 His opening salvo in his run for the nomination was to claim that Mexicans are rapists and that he was going to build a wall and have Mexico pay for it.
 Many in the media laughed at the idea that he could be taken seriously.
 What many, including myself, missed was that the angry voter, that the Republicans had courted for so long, had grown tired with pretense.
 The rise of the Tea Party after the election of Barack Obama should have been a warning to the Republicans that their voters were growing wary of pretending to be part of system.
 They didn't want incremental change, they wanted to blow the whole thing up.
 The Republican party thought that they could control the Tea Party, but as we have seen on numerous occasions, they can't.